 Even apart from the prevalence of seafood, the cuisine in Busan is also different from that found in the rest of the country.

-Here's what to do in Korea's second city.
+Here's what to do when you travel to South Korea's second city:

 Just in front of the beach is the Haeundae "Sea Village" Pojangmacha street, a strip of identical, tented seafood stalls selling everything from live octopus to lobster.